Crab multisectoral committee terms of reference

 - Provide information and advice regarding stock assessment and biological research for the fishery.

-- Advise the Minister of Fisheries and Oceans on the use of discretionary penalties against harvesters caught violating the rules and regulations of the fishery.
+- Advise the Minister of Fisheries and Oceans Canada on the use of discretionary penalties against harvesters caught violating the rules and regulations of the fishery.

 - Recommend representatives to other advisory bodies, as required.